 2.2.
-PORTUGAL
+Portugal

-The year 2015 was marked by the continuing gradual recovery of the economic activity, at a relatively moderate pace, reflecting the need for the various public and private economic agents to make additional adjustments to their balance sheets, following the preceding international financial crisis.
+2015 was marked by the continuing gradual recovery of the economic activity, at a relatively moderate pace, reflecting the need for the various public and private economic agents to make additional adjustments to their balance sheets, following the preceding international financial crisis.